marcoamtz/nextdns-dnsmasq-docker/README.md

-# NextDNS with dnsmasq Docker Container
+# NextDNS with DNSMasq Docker Container

 A Docker container that runs both NextDNS and dnsmasq services together, providing DNS resolution with NextDNS filtering capabilities and the caching/forwarding benefits of dnsmasq.